Wang Wenliang

-Wang Wenliang (王文良, born 1954) is a Chinese construction executive and elected official.
+Wang Wenliang (王文良, born 1954) bom Penglai, Shandong, is a Chinese entrepreneur and political figure of the People's Republic of China, a member of the Chinese Overseas Chinese Federation, and vice chairman of the Liaoning Overseas Chinese Federation.
 He was the chairman for privately held China Rilin Construction Group.
 He was a member of the 12th National People's Congress, but was removed from it over allegations of vote fraud.
 He is or was chair of Dandong Port Group.
 As of 2017, he was worth $1.2 billion USD per Forbes.

 He served on the board of governors of New York University and made a large donation to it.